bitcoin-0/btc0/README.md

 consensus on new wording and additions.
 Until there are a few regular contributors able to review and feedback on proposals I will be committing directly to main for speed purposes in estabilishing the base from which we can work; this doesn't mean this work isn't up for review; if you want to suggest changes open a PR to discuss.
 Once a few regular contributors have established themselves and we have the basics of the content established, I will move to using the PR process as well. *To stress: this is only about improving my speed while I'm the main/only contributor and is not intended to prevent discussion on items*

+Please open separate PR's per item so they can be discussed and merged separately.